mibesr/software-articles-by-Efron-Licht/server/static/quirks.md

 ## `select` statements have `break`

 `select` has no `continue`, but it _does_ have `break`.
 This can lead to nasty bugs if you're trying to break out of, say, an enclosing `switch` or loop.
-Use labels instead, as demonstrated by this code in the un-exported `filelock` package in go's stdlib:[^1]
+Use labels instead, as demonstrated by this code in the un-exported `filelock` package in go's stdlib:

-[^1]: I'd love to talk more about the useful but un-exported tools in the go stdlib, like `strconv.appendQuotedWith`

 ```go
  // Wait until process Q has either failed or locked file B.